jamesburns-rts/teamwork-cli/README.md

 INTERACTIVE MODE

 This mode creates a quasi-terminal with a directory structure setup like teamwork.
 There is a top level "teamwork" directory containing a folder for each project, each project contains tasklists, and each tasklist contains tasks.

 Once in a task you can log time.
 You can also create tasks/tasklists.

-    EXIT: exit, quit, q, :q, :wq, leave
-    Exit interactive mode.
+    EXIT: exit, quit, q, :q, :wq, leave Exit interactive mode.

-    LIST: list, ls, l, ll
-    List the contents of the item - a projects tasklists for example.
+    LIST: list, ls, l, ll List the contents of the item - a projects tasklists for example.

-    SELECT: select, sel, cd, c, :e, enter, dir
-    Select a project, tasklist, or task - aka change directory.
+    SELECT: select, sel, cd, c, :e, enter, dir Select a project, tasklist, or task - aka change directory.

-    EDIT: edit
+    EDIT: edit Update a time entry

-    Update a time entry
+    MOVE: move, mv Move a time entry to another task

-    HELP: help, h, pls, halp
-    Display this information.
+    HELP: help, h, pls, halp Display this information.

-    LOG TIME: log, entry, record
-    Log time while in a given task
+    LOG TIME: log, entry, record Log time while in a given task

     CREATE: create, mkdir, touch, make, edit, add Create a new item in the entity (new task, tasklist, etc.)

-    HOURS: hours
-    Display infromation about time already logged
+    HOURS: hours Display infromation about time already logged

-    PRINT INFO: print
-    Display infromation about time already logged
+    PRINT INFO: print Display infromation about time already logged

-    PATH: path, pwd
-    Display the current path using the Ids.
+    PATH: path, pwd Display the current path using the Ids.

-    ECHO: echo, cat, show, display
-    Display the json of the item
+    ECHO: echo, cat, show, display Display the json of the item

-    REMOVE: remove, rm, delete, del
-    Delete the specified item.
+    REMOVE: remove, rm, delete, del Delete the specified item.

-    COPY: copy, cp, duplicate, dup
-    Copy the specified item.
+    COPY: copy, cp, duplicate, dup Copy the specified item.

-    TODAY: today
-    Show logged today
+    TODAY: today Show logged today

+    FAVORITE: favorite, fav Mark task as favorite: fav [PATH] name

+    FAVORITES: favorites, favs, faves List favorites

+    CLEAR: clear, cle Clear screen
 ```

 ## Recommendations